What is CJD?

 Who gets CJD?

-Almost all cases occur in people over 45 years of age.
+CJD occurs worldwide.
+In the United States, about one person in every one million people develop CJD.
+Most people with the disease are over 60 years of age.
 In about 85% of patients, CJD occurs for no known reason.
-A smaller percentage of patients (5-15%) inherit the disease.
-In a few cases, people who received infected tissue during surgical procedures (corneal transplants, surgery on the brain or its coverings) have developed CJD.
-A different form of the disease (vCJD) is described at the end of this factsheet and is associated with eating meat from infected cows.
+A smaller percentage of patients (5%–15%) inherit the disease.
+Although very rare (<1%), people who received infected tissue during surgical procedures (corneal transplants, surgery on the brain or its coverings) have developed CJD.
+A different form of the disease, variant CJD or vCJD, is described at the end of this factsheet and is associated with eating meat from infected cows.

 How is CJD spread?

-CJD could be spread by certain medical procedures.
+There is no evidence that CJD prions are spread through the air, food or drink, or contact between people.
+The prions could be spread by certain medical or surgical procedures.
 Prions are very difficult to destroy by heat or chemicals, so patients could be infected if surgical instruments have not been sterilized adequately after use on a CJD patient.
-Hospitals are very aware of the need to use disposable equipment or take extra precautions to sterilize surgical instruments so all patients are protected against infection with prions.
+Hospitals are very aware of the need to use disposable equipment or take extra precautions to sterilize surgical instruments so all patients are protected against infection with CJD.

 What are the symptoms of CJD?

-Early symptoms may include forgetfulness, behavior changes, and loss of coordination.
+Early symptoms include forgetfulness, behavior changes, and lack of coordination.
 Patients with CJD eventually lose the ability to talk, walk, and take care of themselves.
-The disease progresses rapidly and most patients with CJD die within a year of diagnosis.
+The disease progresses rapidly and most patients with CJD die within one year of illness onset.

 How soon after exposure do symptoms appear?

-It can take from 15 months to 30 years or more for symptoms to appear.
+It can take 15 months–30 years or more for symptoms to appear.
 Most of the time, there is no exposure to pinpoint.
 Rather, it is thought that something happens to make a normal prion change to a form that can causes disease, with no environmental source of infection.